kabirt7/portfolio-site/README.md

 ## STRUGGLES

 - Marquee was complex to make responsive
-- Overall styling was difficult due to specific nature of my design
+- Overall styling was difficult due to specific nature of my design and the constraints of vanilla JS

 ## PAGE BREAKDOWN/FEATURES